-There is a Qualified Non-Profit Organization that will have an interest in and material participation in the project throughout the compliance period.
+The project will elect to receive an allocation from the non-profit set-aside.
+The owner must comply with the requirement of the non-profit set-aside during the extended use period.
+There is a Qualified Non-Profit Organization that will have an interest in and material participation in the project throughout the extended use period